Have you wondered whether a proposal or a contract is the right fit for your next creative project?

 You only need to convey important information and keep the conversation going.

-Then once you’ve gotten on the same page about how you’re going to help your client and get them to their end goal, then you’ll send a contract.
+Once you’ve gotten on the same page about how you’re going to help your client and get them to their end goal, then you’ll send a contract.

 How are you going to create your contract?